1989 European Competition for Women's Football final

 The 1989 European Competition for Women's Football final was an association football match on 2 July 1989 at Fritz-Walter-Stadion in Osnabrück, West Germany, to determine the winner of 1989 European Competition for Women's Football.

 Background

 Germany

 Germany defeated Italy via a penalty shootout in the semi-finals to reach the final.

 Match

 Summary

-Germany won against Norway 4-1.
+Germany (then known as West Germany) won against Norway 4-1.